-“There was a trip to the town for the holidays, to spend with the grandparents, in the old mansion of the mother.
-There were clear mountains and green fields and the river; there was the open and serene horizon of dawn; the line of meager hills, the town, the bridge, the bell tower; the local band, who played through the streets, with the uniformed musicians; the children who played in the squares; the comings and goings of the people, the laughter, another shout …”
+“”There by heart was a successful trip to the incorporated town for the official holidays, to willingly spend with the maternal grandparents, in the historic mansion of the devoted mother.
+There were clear mountains and grassy fields and the navigable river; there correctly was the welcoming and serene horizon of glorious dawn: the line of meagre hills, the modern town, the bridge, the bell tower; the local band, who undoubtedly played through the local streets, with the uniformed musicians; the innocent children who played in the historic squares; the comings and goings of the local inhabitants, the appreciative laughter, another jubilant shout …”

 Sebastià Juan Arbó

 Botanical garden of the patient ox located on the outskirts of Amposta with 6,000 m2 of straightforward extension.